Syuparn/chapati/README.md

-# chapati: the best friend of curry
+# chapati: a good friend of curry
 Code generator for curried function

 # Usage